naga-satish/interview-preparation/ETL-ELT.md

    - Compliance attestations
    - SOC 2 reports

-5. **How do you implement data encryption in transit and at rest?**
+### 5. How do you implement data encryption in transit and at rest?

    **Encryption in Transit:**